luxfi/LPs/LPs/lp-0860-evidence-locker-index.md

 This LP serves as the centralized index for all ESG-related evidence artifacts maintained by Lux Network.
 It catalogs policies, methodologies, reports, attestations, and audit results that support claims made in LP-800 and related ESG proposals.
 This is the "credibility engine" that makes our ESG framework auditable and verifiable.

+## Motivation

+ESG claims without accessible evidence are unverifiable.
+Stakeholders require:
+1. **Centralized access** - One place to find all supporting documentation
+2. **Version control** - Clear audit trails for evolving policies
+3. **Third-party verification** - External attestations for critical claims
+4. **Completeness tracking** - Visibility into documentation gaps

+This LP creates the organizational infrastructure that transforms ESG claims into verifiable facts.
+It is the foundation of trust that enables institutional engagement and regulatory compliance.

 ## Purpose

 To be credible to institutional stakeholders (banks, LPs, partners), we must provide: